‘Can having wealth make us happy?’

 2. Would a super-rich person be able to have all that money and still admit to being unhappy?

 ‘Show me someone who thinks that money buys happiness and I’ll show you someone who has never had a lot of money.’

 David Geffen, billionaire.

 Q. ‘Despite what you say, a lot of people want to be rich.’

 I’m not sure that’s true.
-Most of us would be pleased if we became rich, but most of us are not prepared to rearrange our lives to make it happen; we are not interested enough in being rich to go to all the trouble.
+Most of us would be pleased if we became rich, but most of us are not prepared to rearrange our lives to make it happen.
+We are not interested enough in being rich to go to all the trouble.
 We prefer to choose jobs which interest us or pay the bills.

 Many wealthy people didn’t aim to be wealthy, they just aimed to run their business well, and ended up rich.

-But even if what you say is correct, that people do want to be rich, it’s because they mistakenly believe it will make them happier.
+Even if what you say is correct, that people do want to be rich, it’s because they mistakenly believe it will make them happier.